elemarmar/my-anki-collection/README.md

 ## How to install the templates

-For the most part you just download the anki file `.apkg` and open it with Anki.
-For those cards where it might contain pictures such as the Polish conjugation you might need to download the pictures and paste them in the media folder of. your Anki program which might differ depending on your OS.
+Most templates can just be downloaded as an anki file `.apkg` and opened  with Anki.
+For cards containing pictures such as the Polish conjugation it may be necessary to download the pictures and place them in the Anki program's media folder, which might differ depending on your OS.

 From the [Anki manual](https://apps.ankiweb.net/docs/manual20.html#importing-media) on importing media: